VimDrones/Vimdrones-Docs/docs/troubleshooting.md

 When power on the drone, we could hear a beep (normal) sound but no light.
 The drone is not online in the GCS.

-- Please try to replug the SD card.
+- Please pull out the battery and replug the SD card.
 SD card might be loose when in the transport.
 - If it is still not working.
 Please change an SD card that works well in another drone.
 If the drone is online,  the SD card might be broken.
 Please make a new SD card and plug it into this drone.
-- If check if the WIFI SSID and Password of the SD card match the router.
+- Please check if the WIFI SSID and Password of the SD card match the router.
-- If check if more than 50 drones or devices connect to the same router, which reaches the limit devices.
+- Please check if the number of devices that can be connected to the router is exceeded.

 -----